yugabyte/spring-tanzu-workshop/cart-microservice-starter/04_yugabyte_connectivity_setup.md

 #### Step 1: Configure JPA connectivity with YugabyteDB Cluster using `application.properties`

 Spring Boot automagically creates the Postgres Datasource and connection objects for us and we will only need to specify the application properties to configure our Data source.
-We'll add the follow properties in our Spring Boot app's `application.properties` file.
+We'll add the following properties in our Spring Boot app's `application.properties` file.

 ```
 # Application port.